firefinancialservices/slate/source/index.md

 `Authorization: Bearer $ACCESS_TOKEN`

-Whenever it expires, create a new nonce and get a new one again.
+Whenever it expires, create a new nonce and get a new access token again.

 ### HTTP Request